-- 27. OEV's Evaluation Quality Assurance System (EQAS) defines the quality standards expected from this evaluation and sets out processes with in-built steps for quality assurance, templates for evaluation products and checklists for the review thereof.
+- 25. OEV's Evaluation Quality Assurance System (EQAS) defines the quality standards expected from this evaluation and sets out processes with in-built steps for quality assurance, templates for evaluation products and checklists for the review thereof.
 It is based on the UNEG norms and standards and good practice of the international evaluation community (DAC and ALNAP) and aims to ensure that the evaluation process and products conform to best practice and meet OEV's quality standards.
-EQAS does not interfere with the views and independence of the evaluation team. - 28.
-At the start of the evaluation, OEV will orient the evaluation manager on EQAS and share related documents.
-EQAS should be systematically applied to this evaluation and the evaluation manager will be responsible to ensure that the evaluation progresses in line with its process steps and to conduct a rigorous quality control of the evaluation products ahead of their submission to WFP.
-OEV will also share an Orientation Guide on WFP and its operations, which provides an overview of the organization. - 29.
+EQAS does not interfere with the views and independence of the evaluation team. - 26.
+At the start of the evaluation, OEV will orient the evaluation manager on EQAS and share related documents, including an orientation guide to WFP.
+EQAS should be systematically applied to this evaluation and the evaluation manager will be responsible to ensure that the evaluation

+- progresses in line with its process steps and to conduct a rigorous quality control of the evaluation products ahead of their submission to WFP. - 27.
 The evaluation company is ultimately responsible for the quality of the evaluation products.
-If the expected standards are not met, the evaluation company will, at its own expense, make the necessary amendments to bring the evaluation products to the required quality level. - 30.
+If the expected standards are not met, the evaluation company will, at its own expense, make the necessary amendments to bring the evaluation products to the required quality level. - 28.
 OEV will also subject the evaluation report to an external post-hoc quality assurance review to report independently on the quality, credibility and utility of the evaluation in line with evaluation norms and standards.